 Raoul WallenbergPrint Page

-Commemorates the Swedish World War Two diplomat and humanist who during 1944 and 1945 saved thousands of lives in Hungary.
+The Garden commemorates the Swedish World War Two diplomat and humanist who during 1944 and 1945 saved thousands of lives in Hungary.
+A sculpture by Anna Cohn was erected in the garden in 1985.

 One of the most significant rescues of Jews during the Holocaust was mounted by a young Swedish aristocrat named Raoul Wallenberg.
 Wallenberg`s family were involved in banking and he had once worked in the Haifa (Palestine) branch, getting to know many Jews there.
 He also had a Hungarian Jewish business partner back in Sweden.
 For these reasons, Wallenberg was chosen to head a Swedish diplomatic mission to rescue the Jews of Hungary.